jamesncox/ellies-lego-land/web/notes.md

 [] Add more tiny images.

-[] There is an issue with the bottom margin on index.js
+[x] There is an issue with the bottom margin on index.js [x] Fixed by adding a Footer and link to my portfolio.

 # Completed To Dos